telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 You will also need to add a script reference for each JavaScript file through the ScriptManager or [RadScriptManager]({%slug scriptmanager/overview%}).

-A complete list of the JavaScript files used by Telerik® UI for ASP.NET Ajax can be found below.
+A complete list of the JavaScript files used by Telerik® UI for ASP.NET AJAX can be found below.
 You need to register only the JavaScript files required by the controls you are currently using.
 Common JavaScript files (e.g. Core.js) should be registered only once.

 ````ASP.NET